fablabbcn/smartcitizen-docs/docs/start.md

 As you may know, the hardware and software are based on the arduino project.
 We will use the Arduino IDE to edit the firmware and upload it to the kit.
 This tutorial have been tested with Arduino 1.0.5.
 Download the [Arduino IDE](http://arduino.cc/en/Main/Software.).

-Open the file `Smart-Citizen-Kit/sck_beta_v0_9_0/sck_beta_v0_X_X.ino`
+Open the file `Smart-Citizen-Kit/sck_beta_v0_9_0/sck_beta_v0_9.ino`

 #### STEP 2: Editing the code

-If you want to set the network configuration manually, you should go to the SCKBase tab and modify the lines you see below:
+If you want to set the network configuration manually, you should go to the `Constants.h tab and modify the lines you see below:

 ```	cpp
 #define networks 0